 There are some foods though whose very identity seems to be defined by some of these additives.
 Take sweet and sour pork for example.
 Deep-fried and covered in a sugary sauce, it’s never going to qualify as health food.
 But are the cherry red color, high-fructose corn syrup, and the MSG really necessary?

 Those are the questions I asked myself as I struggled to reconcile my craving for pagoda boxed junk food with my culinary beliefs.
-My solution was to reinvent the dish.
+My solution was to reinvent this dish – black vinegar pork.